getnikola/nikola/docs/manual.rst

 previewimage
     Designate a preview or other representative image path relative to BASE_URL for use with Open Graph for posts.
-Adds the image when sharing on social media and many other uses.
+Adds the image when sharing on social media, feeds, and many other uses.

     .. code:: restructuredtext